WowLabz/tasking_backend/TestingGuide.md

 Run in Docker
 First, install Docker and Docker Compose.

+'sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose'

+'sudo chmod +x /usr/local/bin/docker-compose'

+To check the compose version

+'docker-compose --version'

+To run the docker-compose build

+'sudo docker-compose up --build -d'

-Then run the following command to start a single node development chain.
+Then run the following command to start the server.

 ../scripts/docker_run.sh
 This command will firstly compile your code, and then start a local development network.
 You can also replace the default command (cargo build --release && ./target/release/node-template --dev --ws-external) by appending your own.
 A few useful ones are as follow.